 - Advisory Note on streetscape, public outdoor areas, fixtures, fittings and furniture in PDF or Word

 - Disability Standards for Education - download standards and information from the Federal Register of Legislation.

 Disability Standards for Accessible Public Transport - download standards and information from the Department of Infrastructure & Regional Development

 The Commission issued a revised advisory note on accessibility of World Wide Web pages in 2010.

-Revised Guidelines on insurance and superannuation were adopted by the Commission in March 2005
+Revised Guidelines on Insurance were adopted by the Commission in November 2016.

 Standards applying to disability services are not covered by the DDA.
 For convenience however the National Standards for Disability Services can be accessed here.